Remote Desktop Connection in Windows 10

-- If you have a Macintosh desktop at home or a Mac laptop but have a Windows-based desktop computer in your office, Microsoft also provides a free Mac version of Remote Desktop Connection; please see Remote Desktop Connection in Mac OS X. (The instructions on the page you're reading now focus on the Windows 7 version.)
+- If you have a Macintosh desktop at home or a Mac laptop but have a Windows-based desktop computer in your office, Microsoft also provides a free Mac version of Remote Desktop Connection; please see Remote Desktop Connection in Mac OS X.

 You'll want to follow these instructions on your laptop and/or home computer, not on the on-campus desktop computer!

 When connecting from off-campus, please don't miss step #6!
 Connecting first to Purdue's Virtual Private Network is required.

 A remote-controlled computer can be used by only one person at a time.
 As such, it is recommended for use only by those who do not share the same office computer with other people.
 A graduate student may use Remote Desktop Connection with the permission of their supervisor.

 Every office computer which will be used remotely must be pre-configured by ECN before this service will work.
 Please contact us in advance; we will provide you with the value that you'll need in step #2A.

 1. Opening the Remote Desktop Connection program on your Windows 10-based computer